Flame detector: Emission of radiation

-A fire emits radiation, which human eye experiences as the visible yellow red flames and heat.
+A fire emits radiation, which the human eye experiences as the visible yellow red flames and heat.
 In fact, during a fire, relatively sparsely UV energy and visible light energy is emitted, as compared to the emission of Infrared radiation.
 A non-hydrocarbon fire, for example, one from hydrogen, does not show a CO2 peak on 4.3 μm because during the burning of hydrogen no CO2 is released.
 The 4.3 μm CO2 peak in the picture is exaggerated, and is in reality less than 2% of the total energy of the fire.
 A multi-frequency-detector with sensors for UV, visible light, near IR and/or wideband IR thus have much more "sensor data" to calculate with and therefore are able to detect more types of fires and to detect these types of fires better: hydrogen, methanol, ether or sulphur.
 It looks like a static picture, but in reality the energy fluctuates, or flickers.
 This flickering is caused by the fact that the aspirated oxygen and the present combustible are burning and concurrently aspirate new oxygen and new combustible material.
 These little explosions cause the flickering of the flame.